Facebook Pixel How to Pose Bands: The Ultimate Guide

 Killin’ Candace

 I photograph primarily heavy metal and rock music, so this is something I deal with daily.
-Everyone wants to wear black in a black studio, against a black wall.
+Everyone wants to wear black in a black studio against a black wall.
 The result, when done right, is super cool.
-However, when done wrong, the image suffers from “floating head” syndrome.
+However, when done wrong, images suffer from “floating head” syndrome.

-The real key here is to ensure that every article of clothing is a different texture from one another.
-Everyone can wear the same color, but try to encourage the band to wear different textures.
+The real key here is to ensure that every article of clothing has a different texture.
+Everyone can wear the same color, but textural variation is key.

 For example, a shiny top with matte pants works great.
 If a band member has both a matte top and matte pants, throw in a textured scarf or a tie to break it up.
 Jewelry is also a great idea.
-The point is, the colors can all be the same, but the way the clothing photographs must be different from one another.
+The point is that the colors can be the same, but the way the clothing appears in photographs must be different.
 This can affect pose positioning as well, as you don’t want the same texture to cross one another and look flat in an image.

 You can also use lighting to help separate the subject from the background.
-For example, shoot your studio lighting behind the band so that it creates a rim light, which pushes them off of the studio wall.
+For example, shoot your studio lighting behind the band to create a rim light, which pushes the subjects off the studio wall.

 Our Dying World

-Sometimes, a band member overdresses while others underdress.
+Sometimes one band member may overdress and/or others may underdress.
 If you can’t swap out wardrobes or add accessories, then get extremely creative with posing.

 When I was pursuing my visual communications degree, I had a wonderful professor drill into my head that the key to an effective image is having the viewer’s eye move around the entire frame rather than settle on one central point.

-A great way to get the viewer to take in the entire image rather than settle on one point is to place the elaborately dressed band members around the less-elaborately dressed members on opposite ends.
+A great way to get the viewer to take in the entire image rather than settle on one point is to place the more elaborately dressed band members around the less elaborately dressed members on opposite ends.

 Another solution is to use the flashy wardrobe to create lines that the viewer can follow throughout the image.
 A good way to create a line is to have the overdressed band member stretch an arm out to the other band members to encourage the eye to travel.